-If your rifle fails to fire when you pull the trigger, do not pull the charging handle.
+If your rifle fails to fire when you pull the trigger, do not open the action.
 Keep the rifle pointed toward a safe area and wait 2 minutes.
 If a hang-fire (slow ignition) has occurred, the round will probably fire within two minutes.
 If the round does not fire, remove and inspect the cartridge.
 If the primer is indented properly, discard it in a safe manner.